sunilsankar/puppet-installation-script/README.md

         User can specify all relevant parameters with relevant values and run the script.
 Those parameters will describe in following steps.

 * User should know following details
-    1. The agent (puppet master/puppet agent) that the user need to install in a specific instance. (*--agent [master/agent]*)
+    1. Install puppet master or puppet agent that the user need to install and configure. (*--master or --agent*)
-    1. Domain name that will associate with the environment. (*--domain*)
+    1. Domain name that will associate with the environment. (*--domain your.domain.com*)

         _eg: apps.wso2.com_
-    1. IP address of the instance the puppet master will be installed in. (*--master-ip*)
+    1. IP address of the instance the puppet master will be installed in. (*--master-ip 10.0.0.1*)

         _eg: 10.10.10.10_
     1. Host name convention of other instances.
-By default puppet master will have ‘puppetmaster’ as the host name. (*--hostname*)
+By default puppet master will have ‘puppetmaster’ as the host name. (*--hostname node001*)

         _eg. node001, node002 …_

         ___** Note : Do not give any fully qualified domain names (FQDN) as hostname like node0023.apps.wso2.com.___
-    + Operating system on the instance. (*--os*)
+    + Operating system on the instance. (*--os ubuntu*)

         ___** Note : Currently this supports only for Ubuntu and Debian systems only.___